Cosmo-Wen/HPS_Project/README.md

 X Trash, a revolutionary product that allows you to dispose of trash without leaving your workstation.

-Trash simplifies trash disposal with a user-friendly process:
+X Trash simplifies trash disposal with a user-friendly process:

 1. Send a message to X Trash.
 2. X Trash moves to your location.